Managing entitlements based on subscriptions in your Next.js Supabase app

 This function determines if an account meets the criteria to use a given feature based on its subscription and plan entitlements.

--- Function to check if the account is eligible to use a feature
+-- Function to check if an account can use a feature

 CREATE OR REPLACE FUNCTION public.can_use_feature(